AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 **2. Camera Direction**

+**CAUTION**: I AM GOING TO SPLIT THIS SECTION UP INTO SOME PARTS BECAUSE THERE IS A PORTION OF THIS REGARDING A STATIC CAMERA IN WHICH IT'S NOT CONTROLLED BY THE USER AND ONE SECTION THAT INVOVLES IMPLEMENTING A "FLY STYLE" CAMERA.

+**NO USER CONTROL CAMERA DIRECTION**

+The next vector required is the camera's direction e.g. at what direction it is pointing at.
+For now we let the camera point to the origin of our scene: (0, 0, 0).

 Next we have a camera front position which is where the camera is pointing.

 `glm::vec3 cameraFront = glm::vec3(0.0f, 0.0f, -1.0f);`